 Yes.
 Sign out, then set your privacy preference to be "No - just show it without my name to staff".
 You won't need to register.

-While no authentication procedure can perfectly detect every fraudulent registration, Open Town Hall is able to secure
+While no authentication procedure can perfectly detect every fraudulent registration, Community Feedback is able to secure

 the registered channel against systematic fraud: cases where users submit enough statements with fraudulent registrations to sway the overall interpretation of the feedback.

 the unregistered channel against systematic fraud, because unregistered users are anonymous.

 Neither the registered nor the unregistered channel represent a certified voting system or ballot box - and that caveat is footnoted on every page of feedback.
 Instead, both are additional channels for feedback to government.

 Users can participate on

 the registered channel (by signing in) or on the unregistered channel (by remaining anonymous).
 The Montgomery County Department of Parks offers both channels in order to broaden participation and maximize decision makers' insights.

 The registered channel enables users to assure decision makers that their feedback comes from a real person in a specific neighborhood.
 It also enables users to participate in a public discussion on the website, as well as manage their own response after posting it.

 The unregistered channel is for users who want to provide quick feedback without registering, and/or whose privacy concerns would prevent them from participating if required to register.
 Because many users with valuable insights will only share them anonymously, this channel gives decision makers the option to consider those insights in their deliberations.